 “Gratitude, in particular, is a currency we can spend freely without fear of bankruptcy.”
 Robert H Frank.

 Please Note: The counselling and coaching system of 5 element chirology is not a predictive hand reading system.
 Predictions are deemed unethical.
-Based on these above-mentioned markings in a set of hands, I as reader would encourage the person’s optimism and positivity, but would not predict any definite “lucky” outcome.
+Based on these above-mentioned markings in a set of hands, I as a reader would encourage the person’s optimism and positivity, but would not predict any definite “lucky” outcome.